Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 - Sweetened tea and coffee beverages

-In contrast to these processed foods, various natural foods can inhibit instead of promoting inflammation.
+In contrast to these processed foods, various natural foods can inhibit instead of promote inflammation.

 2. Focus on Anti-Inflammatory Foods